elibenton/personal-website/content/blog/when-digital-becomes-less-distinct.md

 ---
 title: "When Digital Becomes Less Distinct"
-description: "In our oversaturated digital world, nothing can be taken for granted as true.
-Yet the drive to channel ever more parts of our lives through technology is changing personal and political realities quicker than we can understand all of the implications.
-From SIM cards to social media, and biometrics to blockchain, I will spend the year traveling the world to examine the socio-political effects of our increasingly networked world."
+description: "We channel our lives through digital technology.
+In doing so we change our relationship to reality faster than we can understand the implications.
+From SIM cards to social media and biometrics to blockchain, I will spend the year examining the societal, political, and personal effects of our increasingly networked lives."
-date: 2018-11-01
+date: 2019-06-18
 city: "Claremont, California"
 country: "United States"